AbRahman-ra/zatca-api-guideline/README.md

 ## Requirements

 - [Downloading ZATCA SDK, Requires Java 11](https://sandbox.zatca.gov.sa/downloadSDK)
-  - The SDK installation scripts provided by ZATCA have errors, replace `install.bat` & `install.sh` files with the ones uploaded in this repo.
+  - The SDK installation scripts provided by ZATCA have errors, replace `install.bat`(soon) & `install.sh` files with the ones uploaded in this repo.
 Then follow their steps on the link for installation as normal
   - Samples for XMLs are inside the SDK extracted zip file (`Data/Samples/` folder)
   - Also, Copy the `Data/` folder after extraction and paste in inside the `Configuration/` folder
 - PHP installed (preferably v8.1+)